Malaria Pills Canada — Malarone vs Doxycycline vs Mefloquine: Cost & Which to Choose

 Side effects & safety

-- Malarone (atovaquone-proguanil): well-tolerated; occasional nausea or vivid dreams
+- Malarone: generally well-tolerated; occasional nausea, headache, vivid dreams

 Key facts

-- 2Mosquito-bite prevention (DEET, long sleeves, bed nets) is equally important
+- 3Mosquito-bite prevention (DEET, long sleeves, bed nets) is equally important alongside medication

 Get vaccinated at our Toronto travel clinic